pavanramasani4/dockerized-flask-app/README.md

-# Dockerized-Flask-App
+Sure!
+Here's a complete `README.md` file tailored for your Dockerized Flask web application:

+# Dockerized Flask Web Application

 ## Overview

 This project is a Flask web application that allows users to sign up, log in, and manage their sessions.
 It uses a SQLite database to store user information and implements secure password hashing.
-The application is Dockerized for easy deployment and consistency across environments.
+Dockerizing the application ensures consistent deployment across different environments and simplifies the setup process.

 ## Project Structure